lightly-ai/lightly/docs/source/docker/advanced/datasource_metadata.rst

 When working with videos it's also possible to provide metadata on a per-frame basis.
 Then, Lightly requires a metadata file per frame.
+If a frame has no corresponding metadata file, Lightly will assume the default value from the `schema.json`.
 Lightly uses a naming convention to identify frames: The filename of a frame consists of the video filename, the frame number (padded to the length of the number of frames in the video), the video format separated by hyphens.
 For example, for a video with 200 frames, the frame number will be padded